dayhaysoos/use-shopping-cart/examples/gatsby-client-only/README.md

 - Check a11y standards in case folks are copy pasting code
 - Make the cart an actual modal with proper a11y support for the modal
 - Implement an example of `setItemQuantity` in the cart
+- Make it look just a bit better!